 We need a tax system that is fit-for-purpose for the modern economy.

-We propose 10 core tax reforms that will transform Australia’s tax system.
-A summary of the reforms is below and more detailed information and analysis can be provided on request.
-Our proposals amount to a fundamental reform of Australia’s tax system, with the restructuring of more than 8% of total federal tax revenue.
+We are proposing 10 core tax reforms that will transform Australia’s tax system, restructuring more than 8% of total federal tax revenue.

 Note: Based on total 2018-19 Commonwealth Government revenue of $456 billion.
-Excludes revenue to state & local governments (including payroll taxes, land taxes & stamp duties).
+This illustration excludes revenue collected by state & local governments (such as payroll taxes, land taxes & stamp duties).
 State and local governments collected an additional $105 billion in revenues in 2018-19.

 We propose the re-introduction of a carbon tax, which, in conjunction with our energy & infrastructure strategy, will create the incentive structures to drive the green transition.
 The revenue raised by the carbon tax will fund investment in the grid of the future and electrification across our economy.

-Income tax cuts for low income earners will assist this group in dealing with any short-term energy price impacts associated with the carbon tax.
-These transformative tax cuts will result in a 11% increase in take-home pay for an individual earning $37,000.
-The data is very clear in showing that cutting tax for those with lower incomes will have the largest economic benefit, as this group spends the largest portion of every dollar they earn in income.
+The data is very clear in showing that cutting tax for those with lower incomes will have the largest economic benefit, because this group spends the largest portion of every dollar they earn in income.
 National Accounts data from 2017-18 shows that the 20% of households with the lowest incomes spend $1.37 for every $1 they earn.
 The equivalent figure for the top 20% of households is just 70 cents for every $1 they earn.
 This means that our proposed tax cuts will flow back into the economy, creating a multiplier effect.

 Recent empirical evidence shows that tax cuts for higher income earners do nothing to boost the economy.
 By the same token, levying higher taxes on the very wealth will do little to deter growth.
-The next generation of entrepreneurs like Atlassian founders Scott Farquhar and Mike Cannon-Brookes (whose self-confessed goals were “to make $35,000 a year and not have to wear a suit”) aren’t likely to be particularly concerned by the tax rate they pay on every dollar they earn after the first hundred million.
+The next generation of innovators and entrepreneurs like Atlassian founders Scott Farquhar and Mike Cannon-Brookes (whose self-confessed goals were “to make $35,000 a year and not have to wear a suit”) aren’t likely to be concerned by the tax rate they pay on every dollar they earn after the first hundred million.

-In addition to our tax reforms for individuals, we will address corporate profit-shifting by global firms which has become rife in the last 20 years.
+In addition to our tax reforms for individuals, we will address corporate profit-shifting by multinational firms which has become rife in the last 20 years.
 It is simple; business that is undertaken in Australia should be taxed in Australia.
-Furthermore, it is a lie that Australia has a globally uncompetitive corporate tax rate.
+It is a lie that Australia has a globally uncompetitive corporate tax rate.
 Analysis by Kevin Davis and Miranda Stewart from the University of Melbourne shows that when our imputation system is taken into account, the real corporate tax rate in Australia is between 15% and 20%, low relative to other developed nations.

 We should be properly enforcing corporate taxation and not be cutting it.